tastyigniter/TastyIgniter/README.md

 ## Sponsors

-Become a sponsor and get your logo on our README on Github with a link to your site.
+Become a sponsor and get your logo on our README on GitHub with a link to your site.

 ### via Open Collective